Parser

 If your application lets users write Loft snippets (for scripting or configuration), you can parse them before executing:

-Combine this with the lexer (see the Lexer page) when you need to extract individual tokens from the source rather than validate the whole grammar.
+Combine this with the lexer (see the Lexer page) when you need to extract individual tokens from the source rather than validate all of the syntax.

 println("parser test passed");